ALERT: Arts Education Initiative

-A year-long professional development program designed for emerging artistic leaders, 19 years and over who want to help redefine the theatre culture in Hamilton.
-Selected participants will work with top national theatre artists to develop their artistic and producing skills, attend a diverse range of cutting-edge performances throughout the region, access rehearsal space to develop their work, and help to envision a site-specific winter festival in 2016.
+ALERT is an 8 month-long professional development program designed for emerging artistic leaders, 19 years and over who want to help redefine the theatre culture in Hamilton.
+Selected participants work with theatre artists and mentors to develop their artistic and producing skills, attend a diverse range of cutting-edge performances throughout the region, access rehearsal space to develop their work, and help to produce Frost Bites 2018 Festival.

 - Emerging artists, 19 years and over with less than 5 years professional experience

 - Preference will be given to local, new generation artists (19-30 years)